FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 but frequently it lowers the observed SUT performance in a trial.

 In this model, SUT does not have a single performance value, it has a spectrum.
-One end of the spectrum is the noiseless baseline, the other end is a *noiseful performance*.
+One end of the spectrum is the noiseless performance (baseline), the other end is a *noiseful performance*.
 In practice, trial results close to the noiseful end of the spectrum happen only rarely.
 The worse performance, the more rarely it is seen in a trial.

 Focusing on DUT, the benchmarking effort should aim at eliminating only the SUT noise from SUT measurement.
-But that is not really possible, as there are no realistic enough models able to distinguish SUT noise from DUT fluctuations.
+In practice that is not really possible, as based on authors experience and available literature there are no realistic enough models able to distinguish SUT noise from DUT fluctuations.

-However, assuming that a well-constructed SUT has the DUT as its performance bottleneck, the "DUT noiseless performance" can be defined as the noiseless end of SUT performance spectrum.
-(At least for throughput.
-For other quantities such as latency there will be an additive difference.)
-By this definition, DUT noiseless performance also minimizes the impact of DUT fluctuations.
+However, assuming that a well-constructed SUT has the DUT as its performance bottleneck, the DUT *noiseless performance* can be defined as the noiseless end of SUT performance spectrum.
+At least for throughput.
+For other performance quantities such as latency there will be an additive difference.

+Note that by this definition, DUT *noiseless performance* also minimizes the impact of DUT fluctuations.

-In this document, we reduce the "DUT within SUT" problem to estimating the noiseless end of SUT performance spectrum from a limited number of trial results.
+In this document, we reduce the "DUT within an SUT" problem to estimating the noiseless end of SUT performance spectrum from a limited number of trial results.